 Lives can change forever in the heat of the summer, especially at Kellerman’s resort.
 Dirty Dancing has been called “the ultimate chick flick“, especially with the focus on dancing and romance.
 Patrick Swayze and Jennifer Grey exchange longing glances at every opportunity.
-Did I mention that a major plot point of the film has to do with the icky idea of a young woman getting an abortion in the 1960s?
+Did I mention that a major plot point of the film has to do with a woman getting an abortion in the 1960s?
 Needless to say, Dirty Dancing has enjoyed a ‘girls club’ status but it really doesn’t deserve to be placed in such a constricting definition.
 There are so many goofy, sexy, and memorable moments that it can easily be enjoyed by anyone.
 What was originally expected to bomb upon release, Dirty Dancing has exceeded expectations at every turn.
 Even as studios have tried to replicate the magic between Swayze and Grey with countless remakes, the original still reigns supreme.

 When Dirty Dancing was released, there wasn’t much hope of it connecting with audiences.
 The film was made for a minuscule budget of $5 million and featured topics that were/still are highly controversial.
 Well, the teenage coming-of-age film about a wealthy, intelligent young woman falling for the hunky professional dancer became one of the biggest-grossing films of the year.